How has rainforest vegetation adapted to the climate?

 Many trees have smooth, think bark as there is no need to protect the trunk from cold temperatures.
 The smooth surface also allows water to run off easily to the soil so the tree can absorb the water.

-Additionally, smooth trunks reduce the risk of epiphytes growing on tree as they have nothing to attach themselves to.
+Additionally, smooth trunks reduce the risk of epiphytes growing on a tree as they have nothing to attach themselves to.
 This helps protect the tree from the risk of collapse under the weight of epiphytes.

 Plants have thick, waxy leaves with pointed tips.
 The pointed tips (called drip-tips) channel the water to a point so it runs off – that way the weight of the water doesn’t damage the plant, and there’s no standing water for fungi and bacteria to grow in.
 The waxy coating of the leaves also helps repel the rain.